alvacat/careers-research-for-an-interview/README.md

 - Twitter profile
 - Articles they’ve published
 - Recordings of talks they gave at conferences
-- Other places they are present on the internet
+- Other places they are present/active on the internet

 Have they built apps similar to yours, worked on similar initiatives, used similar technologies?

-This helps you get a sense of what is important to your interviewer and ways you can make conversation with him/her and what you can highlight in your answer.
+This helps you get a sense of what is important to your interviewer, ways you can make conversation with him/her, and what you can highlight in your answer.

 For example, and if appropriate, it’s  okay to reference a few posts of theirs that you‘ve read, in interviews and in your follow up/thank you notes.

 **Finding and watching online videos of your interviewer is especially valuable,** as they give you a much more real, ‘high definition’ experience of them and their personality than by just reading a blog post.
 Take advantage of this to tailor your communication style with them.
+See if they have a YouTube channel!

-### Look up your interviewer on LinkedIn
+### Look Up Your Interviewer on LinkedIn

 Don’t think that “stalking” your interviewer on LinkedIn is a bad thing.
 “Stalking” your interviewer on LinkedIn is a must!
 Use LinkedIn to research items such as their alma mater, their previous employer, noteworthy projects they’ve worked on, technologies they use in their role, etc.

 Having this knowledge and articulating it is actually flattering, and shows that you are serious and did your research.

-### Look up your interviewer’s colleagues on LinkedIn
+### Look Up Your Interviewer’s Colleagues on LinkedIn

 Researching your interviewer’s colleagues gives you a sense of the size of the team, who your new colleagues might be, the team structure, what each member does in their role, and what technologies they’re building with.

 Additionally, if you’ve read the profiles of 10 of your interviewers colleagues, and you happen to be asked to meet “a few other people in the office” after your initial interview you’ll feel more comfortable because you’ve done your research!

-### Look for trends
+### Look for Trends

 Once you have looked up your interviewer and their colleagues, look for trends among them.
 Trends can help you gain a better sense of the sort of environment you’re going into.
 For example: Do most of the devs on the team have Computer Science degrees?
 If so, you should most definitely be ready to answer some algorithm or logic problems.